 User testing allows you to access key features of your site including general navigation, shopping cart, checkout and account creation as if you were an actual customer.

 In addition to general testing, make sure that you test these vital factors:

 There’s no point carrying out a brand audit if you’re not going to action your findings, is there?

 Remember it’s not just your site that will need auditing.
 You’ll also need to look at your social media channels, printed marketing materials and anything that represents the business to your customers and competitors.
 Don’t worry, you can apply the same auditing practices as we’ve explained to explore these.

 So, once you’ve concluded your audit you should put all your findings into a detailed report and action plan.
 List all of the problems that you discovered in your audit and within each issue, you should detail what’s expected and set a realistic target with a time frame too.

 After all of your action plans have been rolled out and put into practice, start the brand audit process over again.
 Brand audits aren’t a one-off thing, they need doing regularly.
 We recommend that you carry them out quarterly to achieve the best results.

 Your brand audit is all about bettering your business from its current position.
-But once you’ve found your weaknesses, do you know how to correct your marketing efforts to achieve the best results?
+But once you’ve found your weaknesses, you now know how to correct your marketing efforts to achieve the best results.